brometheuss/WW2021.CINEMA/docs/09-unit-testing.md

 If you need to know how a method was called or the order the methods were called, then you will use a mock.

 #### Best practise
+*   Consistent – Multiple runs of test should always return same value if there was no changes in code.
+*   Atomic – There can be only two results PASS or FAIL, test can’t be partially successful.
+Tests shouldn’t depend on other test result.
+*   Single Responsibility – One test should test only one scenario.
+*   Self-descriptive – must be easy to read and understand it.
+*   No conditional logic or loops – Split in two tests rather than using if or Case.
+Tests should not contain While, DoWhile or For.
+*   No exception handling – indicate expected with attribute.
+Catch only expected type of exception, others exception go uncaught, test fail if expected is not caught.
+*   Informative Assertion messages – By reading assertion message you should know why test is failing.
+*   No test logic in production code – Separate unit tests and Production code in different projects, Use Dependency injection or Mocks to isolate production code.
+    Do not create methods that are used only by tests.
+*   Separation per business module – Faster execution, frequently execution.
+*   Separation per type – Different purpose, time of execution.
+*   Do not create too many asserts on same tests.